Celebrating 12 YEARS

 Gay & Lesbian Community!

-GAYS & LESBIANS CELEBRATE THEIR LOVE
+GAYS & LESBIANS CELEBRATE

-AND COMMITMENT WITH TRADITIONAL
+WITH TRADITIONAL

 BAI SRI SOO KHUAN CEREMONIES